Gurobi/gurobi-ai-modeling/source/prompting-custom-tools.rst

 We have seen a wide range of different problem description prompts that LLM's have successfully translated into mathematical programs, even prompts that violate multiple of the  :ref:`tips and pitfalls <tips>` we mentioned earlier.

-However, we want to stress the importance of taking a structured approach as this leads to a more predictable output as the prompt will be more likely to contain all the necessary information and less likely to throw off the LLM because of a confusing build up of the problem.
+However, we want to stress the importance of taking a structured approach as this leads to a more reliable output as the user's prompt will be more likely to contain all the necessary information and less likely to throw off the LLM because of a confusing build up of the problem description.

 When using the above Custom GPT, we recommend utilizing the following prompt template and filling in the blanks: